MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/make-azd-compatible.md

 ## Configure a DevOps pipeline

 The **Starter - Bicep** template includes both sampels for Azure DevOps and GitHub Actions.

-For GitHub Actions:
+For GitHub Actions, you can remove the .azdo directory:

-1. Remove the .azdo directory (optional step.)

 ::: zone pivot="azd-convert"

+> [!NOTE]
-1. Run `git remote rm origin` to remove the remote repository from which you initially cloned your repository
+> - If you don't have the permission to push code to the remote repository from which you initially cloned your repository, run `git remote rm origin` to remove the remote repository before you proceed further.

 ::: zone-end